chipoli1/AnalyzeBloodwork/README.md

 |----------------|-|-|--------|---------------|---|-----------|
 |Oxidative stress response|55|1|.03|29.16|+|3.43E-02|

 > ##### **PATHWAY DESCRIPTION:** Oxidative stress is a pathogenic condition that causes cellular damage.
 In a normal functioning cell, several transcription factors respond to this threat by modulating expression of genes whose products relieve the altered redox status.
-This pathway illustrates some of the intracellular signalling response regulating such gene expression. *[GeneOntology](http://pantherdb.org/pathway/pathDetail.do?clsAccession=P00046)*
+This pathway illustrates some of the intracellular signalling response regulating such gene expression (*[GeneOntology](http://pantherdb.org/pathway/pathDetail.do?clsAccession=P00046)*).